alaingilbert/Turntable-API/README.md

 ### getAvatarIds ( callback:fn )

-Get the avatar ids that the bot can currently use.
+Get the avatar ids that you can currently use.

 ### getFanOf ( [[userId:string, ]callback:fn )

-Get the list of who the specified userid has become a fan of, or who you've become a fan of if no userid is specified.
+Get the list of everyone the specified userid is a fan of, or the list of everyone you are a fan of if a userid is not specified.

 ### getFans ( [[userId:string, ]callback:fn )

-Returns an array of everyone who is a fan of the specified userid, or an array of everyone who is a fan of yours if no userid is specified.
+Get the list of everyone who is a fan of the specified userid, or the list of everyone who is your fan if a userid is not specified.

 ##### example